viveksinghn7/Movie-recommender-system/README.md

 # Movie Recommender System

-This is a simple movie recommender system built using Streamlit and The Movie Database (TMDb) API.
-The system recommends movies based on the similarity of the selected movie to other movies in the database.
+This is a simple movie recommender system built using Streamlit and The Movie Database (TMDB) API.
+The system recommends 5 movies based on the similarity of the selected movie to other movies in the database.

 ## Installation